Observatory Systems

 Standard RISER 200

 The RISER 200 is an adapter ring to bring up the dome at about 200MM above the foundation.
 Typically this is then flush-mounted.
-The ring is attached to the concrete with either glued- or impact-achors.
-You can freely use the inside of the ring to lay and conceal any power, or data cabling, entering the dome.
+The ring is attached to the concrete foundadtion with either glue- or impact-anchors.
+You can freely use the inside of the ring to lay and conceal any power or data cabling that is entering the dome.

-We will help and support you in this phase of your project with the planning,.
-In case our team also installs your dome, they will play an important role and have many suggestions on how to do things best.
+We will help and support you in this phase of your project with the conduit planning.

 The RISER 200 offers the most simple way to install the RD-400 clamshell dome on a concrete foundation.

-For most privat observatories this setup will be be just fine, because the RD-400 clamshell dome offers an unobstructed view of the sky down to the horizon.
+For most privat observatories this setup will be be just fine, because in this configuratioin the RD-400 clamshell dome already offers an unobstructed view of the sky, right down to the horizon.

 Ask us: we have the solution!